Cell decompositions of persistent minimal models: Introduction

-exists for persistent minimal models $\bM$ (\Cref{structure-theorem}), despite the homotopy coherence issues.
-In this setting, intervals are generators with relations describing how the interval is attached into a CDGA by a coboundary and structure map.
+The interval decomposition offers a useful presentation of the persistent homology type in terms of birth and death times of intervals.
+Analogously, the explicit construction of the minimal model produces a finite \textit{presentation} of the persistent rational homotopy type.
+Each interval $\bI^\vee_{[p,q)}$ in the persistent rational homotopy group provides a generator $\gamma_p \in \bM$ for the minimal model which is attached into the complex in two positions: (1) at birth-time, it is attached to a cocycle $d \gamma_p = v_p$ to define the coboundary and (2) at death-time, it is attached to either $0$ or a non-trivial product of lower-degree generators.
+In short, $\bM$ has the presentation:

 To conclude the paper, we use this structure to describe the algebraic constraints on the possible rational homotopy types corresponding to a given persistent rational homotopy group arising from the naturality of coboundary operator.